0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-locally.md

 	# End of file
 	```
+	Optionaly, modify additional parameters, save the file and restart the system.
-	After this change restart the system, and check file descriptor limit again.
+	After restart check file descriptor limit again.
-	It should be set to the value you defined in this file.
+	It should be set to the value you defined in limits.conf file.
 :::